PeterShinners/comp/README.md

 ## Development Status

-The language design is fairly established documented in the `design/` directory.
+The language design is fairly well established and documented in the `design/` directory.
-Implementation is currently underway using an agent-assisted development in a roadmap with multiple chapters and phases.
+Implementation is currently underway using an agent-assisted development approach with a roadmap organized into multiple chapters and phases.

 ## Quick Start